 If you’ve ever been curious about the gaming scene on Linux you’ve probably heard of Valve, and its gaming platform Steam.
 Gaming used to be something you could do better on a smartphone than a full-blown high-end Linux PC.
-That’s not because Linux can’t handle graphics intensive games but because there just wasn’t any support.
+That’s not because Linux can’t handle graphics-intensive games but because there just wasn’t any support.
 Now with Valve’s commitment to Linux gaming things have been changing slowly.
 The big names like EA still don’t consider Linux seriously but at least many Indie games on Steam get a Linux release.
 Valve is now trying a new feature for Steam Play which will let you play Windows games on Linux.

 You’ve probably heard that news if you like to stay in the loop.
 Valve is currently testing the Steam Play feature on the Steam beta for Linux.
 The feature is officially named Proton and is a fork of WINE, except it shouldn’t be as hard to use.
 Valve has even made the source code available on Github, that is to say, Proton is open source.
 While in theory, you should be able to play all the Windows-only games available on Steam, the reality is a little different.
-For now, only a short list of games are supported but you can expect the numbers to grow fast when the feature gets out of beta.
+For now, only a small list of games are supported but you can expect the numbers to grow fast when the feature gets out of beta.
 Officially supported at launch, including DOOM, Final Fantasy VI, Tekken 7, Star Wars: Battlefront 2, and several more.

 - Beat Saber